-Personal growth should be a lifelong commitment for all of us.
+Personal growth is one of our deepest human needs.
 When we commit to a lifetime of learning and being better, we won’t stagnate or become trapped by our limiting beliefs.
 However, we can’t just say we want to grow and leave it at that.
-Without clear personal growth goals, we cannot create a clear and effective plan and will likely feel unfulfilled in our efforts.
+We need to set clear goals so that we can create an effective personal growth plan – and then act on it.

 Remember, as Tony says, “Rewards come in action, not in discussion.”
 You’ll never overcome your personal growth challenges just by thinking about them.
 Create a personal growth and development plan that consists of actionable items.
 Then put in the work to tackle any obstacle in the way of your goals.
 With hard work and dedication, you will become the best version of you possible.

 Your personal growth and development plan is a completely customized blueprint for your life.
 It starts with your purpose: What will bring you the most happiness in life?
 From there, work backward.
 Determine the habits you need to develop, the skills and knowledge you must master.
 Establish the step-by-step goals you need to achieve to get there.

 Personal growth isn’t just for those who are feeling stuck or have a major obstacle to overcome.
 Everyone benefits from working through a personal growth plan.
 Learning how to continue your personal growth is essential to building confidence, reaching your goals and finding fulfillment.
 If you’re not growing, you’re dying – so it’s time to get growing.

 Determining your personal growth challenges